MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ### Remarks

 The position where this item is inserted won't necessarily be directly after the last-inserted item if `Remove()` was previously called on this array.
 Use the returned cookie to reliably access the inserted pointer.
-The array's size might be increased to accommodate for more items.
+The array's size might be increased to accommodate more items.
 Use `GetSize()` to get the new size.

 ## <a name="begin"></a> CComDynamicUnkArray::begin